 Contact Ray: email@example.com

-Jonathan Dodd brings more than 33 years’ experience of the international art market to his role in Fine Art Brokers.
+Jonathan Dodd has nearly 40 years’ experience of the international art market to his role in Fine Art Brokers.
 Having read Law and History of Art at Trinity Hall, Cambridge, he worked in an antiquarian print gallery before joining forces with Ray Waterhouse at Galerie George, and with him founding Waterhouse & Dodd in 1987.

 Based in London, Jonathan travels widely and has built up a network of contacts for buying art throughout Europe and the USA that he continues to visit regularly.
 These include not just dealers, but private collectors, artists, journalists, art advisers and museum curators.